Three-phase electric power: Advantages and disadvantages

-Most household loads are single-phase.
-In North American residences, three-phase power might feed an apartment block, while the household loads are connected as single phase.
-In lower-density areas, a single phase might be used for distribution.
-Some high-power domestic appliances such as electric stoves and clothes dryers are powered by a split phase system at 240 volts or from two phases of a three phase system at 208 volts.
+However, most loads are single-phase.
+In North America, single-family houses and individual apartments are supplied one phase from the power grid and use a split-phase system to the panelboard from which most branch circuits will carry 120 V. Circuits designed for higher powered devices such as stoves, dryers, or outlets for electric vehicles carry 240 V.

+In Europe, three-phase power is normally delivered to the panelboard and further to higher powered devices.

 Generation and distribution

 At the power station, an electrical generator converts mechanical power into a set of three AC electric currents, one from each coil (or winding) of the generator.
 The windings are arranged such that the currents are at the same frequency but with the peaks and troughs of their wave forms offset to provide three complementary currents with a phase separation of one-third cycle (120° or 2π/3 radians).
 The generator frequency is typically 50 or 60 Hz, depending on the country.

 At the power station, transformers change the voltage from generators to a level suitable for transmission in order to minimize losses.

 After further voltage conversions in the transmission network, the voltage is finally transformed to the standard utilization before power is supplied to customers.

 Most automotive alternators generate three-phase AC and rectify it to DC with a diode bridge.